ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 #### Information of the table

 This table maintains the filters that were configured before and displays the attributes in the table from the newest to the oldest.
-This table can hold up to 10 entries per page so as to not overload the table and make it difficult to read.
+The number of results per page can be configured on the bottom left selector field, allowing to show 10, 25, 50, 75 or 100 results per page.

 The rest of the entries can be consulted through different ways: